 Image courtesy of Hike Bike Travel

 Starting in St. Paul and ending at Pine Point Park, this 18 mile trail passes through a section of urban areas, parks, lakes, and wetlands in Ramsey and Washington Counties.
 This trail features rural landscapes close to the metro area, so it’s the perfect way to escape the city for a few hours.
+If you’re looking for a beautiful but longer ride, this would be the perfect trail for you.
 The Gateway also provides connections to many local and regional trails.

 Image courtesy of Roots Rated